 Lynn Davie has spent over forty years supporting and driving innovation and educational reform, as a teacher, school leader, and senior public servant.
 She is a highly regarded educator, who has been recognised locally and internationally for her work in learning and teaching and how to embed digital technologies to add value.

-Liz Johnson is the Deputy Vice-Chancellor Education at Deakin University leading the education mission of the university.
+Liz Johnson is Deputy Vice-Chancellor Education at Deakin University leading the education mission of the university.
 Liz trained as a research biochemist and has over 30 years’ experience as a university educator and leader.
 Liz is an Australian National Teaching Fellow and a Principal Fellow of Advance HE (UK) and has led national projects supporting science curriculum development, work-integrated learning and outreach to schools.

 Andrew Smith has qualifications in education, science and business and brings to the role of CEO extensive experience and expertise in strategic leadership in the education, training and not-for-profit sectors.
 Previously Andrew has been the CEO of the Australian Council for Private Education and Training and Vice President (Engagement) at Swinburne University.